 If you compare the two photos, you will see where the planets are positioned in the sky right now relative to where they were positioned when you were born.
 This is what a transit is.

-In our example – let’s say you want to see how Jupiter’s move into Scorpio will affect you.
+In our example – let’s say you want to see how Jupiter’s move into Scorpio will influence you.

 For this, you look where Jupiter is found outside the circle (if you want to see where Jupiter was positioned at the time of your birth, you would look inside the circle – remember inside the circle is your natal chart, outside the circle, is the transit)